nodejs/node/doc/api/esm.md

 * {Function}

-The `import()` function is a `Function` used to dynamically import a module.
-Can import either CommonJS or ECMAscript Modules.
-Returns a Promise.
-Requires the following parameter:
+`import()` is a function-like keyword used to dynamically import a module - either CommonJS or ECMAscript Modules.
+It returns a Promise and requires the following parameter:

 * `module-name` {string} module name, relative or absolute path the the `.js` or `.mjs` file to be dynamically imported.
 * Returns: {Promise}